jpapado/jpapado/README.md

 I am an aspiring Cybersecurity and Information Technology professional with experience covering multiple roles and skill sets, including military combat operations, software application customer support, and government acquisitions/procurement.

-I am currently pursuing a Bachelor’s degree in Cybersecurity and Information Assurance from Western Governors University (WGU), an NSA-designated National Center of Academic Excellence in Cyber Defense.
-With an anticipated completion by December 2025, this program has already deepened my understanding of IT and cybersecurity foundations.
+I am currently pursuing a Bachelor’s degree in Cybersecurity and Information Assurance from Western Governors University (WGU), an NSA-designated National Center of Academic Excellence in Cyber Defense program.
+With an anticipated completion by December 2025, this program has deepened my understanding of IT and cybersecurity foundations.
 Alongside my degree coursework, I have earned certifications in CompTIA A+, Network+, Security+, ITIL 4 Foundations, and LPI Linux Essentials, and will complete further industry-standard certifications as part of my program.

 ## Objective
 [Provide Objective - Remove this afterwards]]